 Vary Level Difficulty – keep users on their toes.
 Angry Birds is, in turn, validating and infuriating.
 If you’ve played, then you know that there are some levels that just foil you for hours.
 I’ve grown so annoyed at that last remaining pig that I’ve considered abandoning the game for good.
 But I don’t, and when I do beat that level, the subsequent 1 or 2 levels seem ridiculously easy.

-For most apps, usage plummets after the initial download.
+For most apps, bubble cash reviews report that usage plummets after the initial download.
 If the levels increase in difficulty in a mostly linear fashion, then you’re toying with your user a bit, but in a good way.
 It’s like dating: play hard to get, because it will make the prize (a positive outcome) that much more worth it.

 Create a simple game, not a simplistic one.
 Is there anyone to whom Angry Birds couldn’t appeal?
 I know of a 3 year old who plays on her dad’s iPad, but on the opposite end of the player spectrum, there’s Rhett Allain’s in-depth posts on Wired about the physics of Angry Birds.
 Physics and math are not my strong suits by any stretch of the imagination, but yeah, I’ve put some thought into what my bird’s parabola should look like.